 Packed with nutrients and delicious, this is one healthy snack.
-You could even add in some whole grain cereal for added fibre to keep them until supper time.
+You could even add in some whole-grain cereal for added fiber to keep them until supper time.

 2. Fresh fruit kebabs

 Cut up fresh, water-rich fruits and let your children make their own kebabs.
 Again, they could dip it in plain yogurt or keylime dip.

 Prepare a healthy smoothie using fresh fruits and vegetables, such as kale, spinach, cucumber, pineapple, and melons.
 It is filling, but it also has a fun aspect.

 Rich in protein and calcium, cheese keeps up the energy levels while building strong teeth and bones.
 Serve cheese with pretzel sticks, or get creative with strawberries, melon and grape kebabs, and different cheeses.

-Good for body and mind, hummus is easy to make and delicious.
+Good for the body and mind, hummus is easy to make and delicious.
 Serve it with small vegetable dippers.

 6. Banana "ice-cream"

-Slice bananas and freeze it until you're ready to use it.
+Slice bananas and freeze them until you're ready to use them.
 When the kids ask for ice cream, toss the bananas in a blender with just a dash of plain yogurt and you have a healthy alternative.
 You could experiment with different flavors by adding raw cocoa and honey, or frozen pineapple or strawberries, too.